Lab 2: Below C Level

 In the full schematic, the 3.3V input we've been using up to this point has been replaced by labeled dots where you will connect M-F jumpers to the GPIO pins on the Pi.
 The dots in the upper right connect to the GPIOs that control the segments, the dots on the lower left are for the digits.
 As an example, turning on gpios PB4 and PB6 will light segment B of digit 1.

 As you wire your breadboard, custom-fit your wires to the proper length and arrange them neatly.
 When the circuit is tidy, it's easier to see if everything is set up correctly.
-If you didn't have a chance before lab to watch Ben Eater's technique, do it now!
+If you didn't do a pre-lab watch of Ben Eater's technique, do it now!

-Take your time and check your work.
-A little bit of care here will save you a lot of time later, because, if your system has a bug, the set of things that you have to check is much smaller.
+Take your time and test as you to go to check your work.
+A little bit of care will save you a lot of time later, because, if your system has a bug, the set of things that you have to check is much smaller.
 For added readability of your circuit, use different colors of wire to annotate the wire's purpose.
 In our example breadboard shown below, we used green wire for the segments and purple for the digits.
 Within the group, we used white for the first wire (e.g. D1 and segment A) to remind of the proper orientation for the connections.

 Here are photos of the completed breadboard, looking sharp!
 Ben Eater would be proud!